Explore the festival schedule below

 Living anywhere near the Great Lakes and all their connected inland seas and rivers means embracing a four-season lifestyle defined by vast freshwater horizons, sandy dunes, and world-class recreation that has to be felt to be truly appreciated.

-Presented with support from Conservation Resource Alliance
+Presented with support from Northwestern Michigan College

 Special Guests: Filmmakers Jason Whalen and Mike King